cu-vtrg-lab/An-Advanced-Feature-Extraction-Module-for-Remote-Sensing-Image-Super-Resolution/README.md

 # CSARST
-Channel and Spatial Attention Remote Sensing Image Super-Resolution Using Vision Transformer
+A Channel and Spatial Attention Feature Extraction Method for Remote Sensing Image Super-Resolution Using Vision Transformer